 Submit new ‘supplementary’ CNAs via Workflow for the relevant tonnages, making note of the reference number of the existing original CNA that refers to the Booked Elevation Capacity that appears on the Shipping Stem.

 Ensure that GrainCorp shipping operations in Toowoomba is aware of the request of the customer.
-GrainCorp will then assess the ‘supplementary’ CNA(s) against Part C clause 7.4 of the Protocols.

 AOA(s) will be forwarded to the customer after the assessment of the CNAs is complete.